Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Set-AzureRmRecoveryServicesAsrReplicationProtectedItem.md

 PS C:\> $currentJob = Set-AzureRmRecoveryServicesAsrReplicationProtectedItem -ReplicationProtectedItem $RPI -PrimaryNic $NicId -RecoveryNetworkId $AzureNetworkID -RecoveryNicSubnetName $subnetName
 ```

-Starts setting passed properties of replication protected items and returns the job for tracking.
+Starts the operation of updating the replication protect item settings using the specified parameters and returns the ASR job used to track the operation.

 ## PARAMETERS

 ### -InputObject
-{{Fill InputObject Description}}
+The input object to the cmdlet: The ASR replication protected item object corresponding to the replication protected item to update.

 ```yaml
 Type: ASRReplicationProtectedItem